-Going forward, our current manufacturing strategy is to partner with global companies that are contract manufacturers and alloy producers.
+Our current manufacturing strategy is to partner with global companies that are contract manufacturers and alloy producers.
 We seek third party companies with proven track records of success who can gain specialized skills and knowledge of our alloys through close collaborations with our team of engineers.
 We believe that partnering with these global companies will allow us to forgo the capital intensive requirements of maintaining our own large scale manufacturing facilities and allow us to grow the number of applications for the technology much faster than could be accomplished on our own.
+Our initial manufacturing partner is Yihao, although we are currently working with Eutectix to develop U.S. manufacturing capabilities, inclusive of a viable supply of our alloys.